The Citizenship Clause, Original Meaning, and the Egalitarian Unity of the Fourteenth Amendment, 11 UNIV. PENN. J. OF CONSTITUTIONAL LAW 1363 (2009)

 debate in the late twentieth century among scholars and advocates,

 largely as the result of the publication by Peter Schuck and

 Rogers Smith of Citizenship Without Consent in 1985, in which they argue

 that the original understanding of the Citizenship Clause did not

 support extending the jus soli rule to the children of the unauthorized.

 citizenship, Fourteenth Amendment, immigration

 Rodríguez, Cristina M., "The Citizenship Clause, Original Meaning, and the Egalitarian Unity of the Fourteenth Amendment" (2009).
 Faculty Scholarship Series.
-Paper 4335.
+4335.